- Last updated

 As with Firefox, Ex Libris makes every effort to test and certify the most recent stable version.

 Discontinued Browser Version support

 Ex Libris may discontinue supporting a certain browser version based on its industry usage in general usage in Leganto.
 Issues reported that are specific to a browser that has been discontinued will not be actively investigated or corrected.

 Ex Libris will give prior notice when support of a browser version is discontinued.

-Leganto does not support Internet Explorer.
+Leganto no longer supports Internet Explorer.

-In practice Leganto works also with other browsers such as Safari, Skyfire, etc.
+In practice, Leganto also works with other browsers such as Safari, Skyfire, etc.